 DES PLAINES, Ill., Oct.
 19, 2020 /PRNewswire/ -- Hurricane Delta became the sixth hurricane to hit Louisiana in 2020, with each causing significant damage.
 As Louisianans rebuild, the National Insurance Crime Bureau offers answers to common questions many are currently facing.

 Q: How can I search for a licensed contractor?
 A: People searching for contractors are inundated with information which can make the search more challenging.
 The best place to go is to the Louisiana State License Board for Contractors (LSLBC).
 On its website, consumers can search by a contractor's license number or name, or by city or parish.

+Q: A contractor came by my house and said they could get my repairs completed.
+Is this a normal way for contractors to get business?
 A: If a contractor comes by your house and solicits business, it could be a red flag.
 Sometimes people will claim to be contractors, offer services, receive payments often in advance and take the money and leave.
 Your best practice to avoid this potential scam is to ask for their business card and state contractor license number, then conduct a search on the LSLBC website.
 Even if this contractor checks out, it's still best to get a couple more estimates for the job.

+Q: What should I expect a contractor to provide when bidding for a job?
 A: In Louisiana, it is required contractors provide a detailed estimate including a breakout of costs of labor and costs of materials.
 Additionally, they should also include the start and estimated end dates to complete the work, proof of insurance, and a payment schedule.

+Q: It seems the upfront payment is too high.
+How much am I expected to pay to get the work started?
 A: If the down payment appears to be too high, this could indicate the contractor is using upfront payment to pay for materials for your job.
 In Louisiana, the LSLBC recommends you not pay more than 10 percent of the total for a down payment.
 Arranging a payment schedule as work is completed will provide you an additional level of protection in the payment and work process.
 And before paying the final payment, be certain you are satisfied with all work as outlined in the contract.

 Q: I started the repair process, but my insurer has denied a part of my claim.
 Am I committed to the contractor to complete the work?
 A: A "Notice of Cancellation" form should be included with your contract.
 Should your insurer deny all or part of the claim, you can cancel the contract within 72 hours following notification from your insurer it is denying all or part of the claim.